dreibh/hipercontracer/README.md

 : Time Source Values

 For details, particularly also see: [Dreibholz, Thomas](https://www.nntb.no/~dreibh/): «[High-Precision Round-Trip Time Measurements in the Internet with HiPerConTracer](https://web-backend.simula.no/sites/default/files/2023-10/SoftCOM2023-Timestamping.pdf)» ([PDF](https://web-backend.simula.no/sites/default/files/2023-10/SoftCOM2023-Timestamping.pdf), 12474&nbsp;KiB, 7&nbsp;pages, 🇬🇧), in *Proceedings of the 31st International Conference on Software, Telecommunications and Computer Networks&nbsp;(SoftCOM)*, DOI&nbsp;[10.23919/SoftCOM58365.2023.10271612](https://dx.doi.org/10.23919/SoftCOM58365.2023.10271612), ISBN&nbsp;979-8-3503-0107-6, Split, Dalmacija/Croatia, September&nbsp;22, 2023.

+### Path Hash

+The path hash is an [SHA-1](https://www.rfc-editor.org/rfc/rfc3174.html) hash over the textual representation of a Traceroute run, i.e.&nbsp;SHA1("&lt;Source IP&gt;-&lt;Router 1 IP&gt;-&lt;...&gt;-&lt;Router *n* IP&gt;-&lt;Destination IP&gt;"), where the IP addresses correspond to source, destination, and routers.
+If a router is unknown, it is represented by "\*".
+The purpose of the path hash is to quickly identify identical paths.
+In this case, of course, routers must have consistently responded (non-"\*", i.e.&nbsp;revealing their IP address) or not responded ("\*") to lead to the same hash value.

 ## Results File Examples